RevenueCat/purchases-unity/README.md

-# purchases-unity
+# Purchases.framework for Unity
-Support files for RevenueCat unity integration.
+See the [integration guide](https://docs.revenuecat.com/v1/docs/setting-up-unity-sdk) for details.